Introduction To The Cue Grip.

 Learning how to hold a pool cue the correct way from day one will save you a massive amount of time and move you on to the next level.
 The pool cue grip determines the way the cue is delivered when striking the ball.

 How you grip the pool cue has a massive effect on the way that the cue is delivered.
 Your grip and wrist should allow the cue to move backward and forwards in a straight line.
-To get the straight line motion players must adjust the wrist.
-The wrist unfortunately moves in a number of directions.
+To get the straight-line motion players must make adjustments to their grip hand

 The only thing that matters is that the cue moves in a straight line through the ball.

 How Do You Control The Pool Cue Grip?